gsaldutti/Forecasting-Net-Prophet/README.md

 git clone https://github.com/gsaldutti/forecasting-net-prophet.git
 ```

-now you can find repo on your desktop
+now you can find the repo on your desktop

 * We will run a Jupyter Notebook in [Google Colab](https://colab.research.google.com/)